gorkhadev/gorkha.dev/syllabus/ruby/section-three/module.md

 ## Including Module in Class

 The common usage of module is to include it inside a class allowing to share common functionalities between classes.
-This concept is also known as __Mixin__.
+This concept is also known as __mixin__.
 It eliminates the need for multiple inheritance which we will see in later.

 ```ruby
 module HelperMethods